theoperatore/thefutureis/README.md

 # thefutureis
 A Unity game I made during a 1 week hackweek.

+The central theme of this game is not doing what you're expected or supposed to be doing.
+I was supposed to be thinking about what the hackweek theme ("The Future Is...") meant and instead made this game.
+I guess that counts!

 [Play it here](https://anpetersen.me/thefutureis)

 This game is very rough, it's more prototype than game.